Text by CLOT Magazine

 Their movements on the scene bring them to cross paths and interact from one microscope to another, creating a meticulous choreography that is almost clinical.
 Simultaneously, the sound matters are also liberated by gestures and movements from the performers, resonating with the visual contents.

 ASHES reminds us that the world’s matter, perceived on a microscopic level, is never anything other than a universe emerging, a remnant of itself.
-By questioning the relations between the material and the immaterial, the incarnate and the sublimate, the destruction and the reconstruction, ASHES transforms a daily circumstance in a complex field of reflection.
-Opening a landscape for a new materiality.
+ASHES transforms a daily circumstance in a complex field of reflection by questioning the relations between the material and the immaterial, the incarnate and the sublimate, the destruction and the reconstruction.
+Opening a landscape for new materiality.